-Through the years I've been asked many times by media to analyze the body language of federal and provincial Canadian party leaders as they debated each other on TV, radio, and online.
+Through the years I've been asked many times by various media to analyze the body language of federal or provincial Canadian party leaders as they debated each other on TV, radio, or online.

-They are thrown into a boiling cauldren where every facial expression, every blink, every gesture, every turn, and every nuance is magnified by a forest of cameras.
+They are thrown into a boiling cauldron where every facial expression, every blink, every gesture, every turn, and every nuance is magnified by a forest of cameras.

 Debates are live which means anything can go wrong at any time and usually does.
-A political debate is a high form of art and theatre for political junkies.
+A political debate is a high form of theatre for political junkies.